 What are Scam Phone Calls?

-In 2015, scam calls over the phone were uncontrollable, but things changed, especially after the arrival of caller identification apps like TrueCaller or Google Dialer.
+In 2015, scam calls over the phone were uncontrollable, but things changed, especially after caller identification apps like TrueCaller or Google Dialer arrived.
 These apps aim to identify incoming calls and tell you the caller’s information even before picking up a call.

-Caller identification apps give you the option to choose whether to receive or reject the call.
-However, scammers have now become smart, using non-spam phone numbers to make calls.
+Caller identification apps allow you to choose whether to receive or reject a call.
+However, scammers have become smarter and now use non-spam phone numbers to make calls.
 These numbers usually get past all caller identification or spam protection apps without revealing details.

 How to Identify Scammer Phone Number

-Before identifying the scammer phone numbers & calls, it’s important to know the most common types of phone scams.
-Simply read out the next part to understand the most common types of phone call scams.
+Before identifying the scammer phone numbers & calls, it’s essential to know the most common types of phone scams.
+Read the next part to understand the most common phone call scams.

 What are the Common Types of Phone Scams?

 As we know, there are various types of phone scams, and some of them could be dangerous.
-For example, in tech support scams, the scam callers claim to be from a popular tech company and inform the receiver that their PC has been infected.
+In tech support scams, the callers claim to be from a popular tech company and inform the receiver that their PC has been infected.
 Then, they offer to fix the problem by charging a fee or gaining remote access to the PC.

 Similarly, phishing scam calls trick you into providing sensitive information like account passwords, credit card details, etc. Below, we have highlighted some of the most common phone scams you should look out for.